Kinds-of-Intelligence-CFI/animal-ai/docs/Using-Jupyter-Notebooks.md

 - **Documentation**: Combine code with rich text and visualizations.
 - **Experimentation**: Ideal for testing new ideas and visualizing data.

-## Tips for Using Jupyter with Animal-AI
+## Tips for Effective Jupyter Notebook Use
 - **Manage Resources**: Be aware of resource usage, especially when running complex simulations.
 - **Kernel Management**: Restart the Jupyter kernel to clear memory and state if needed.
 - **Version Control**: Export code to Python scripts for version control in larger projects.